oracle-livelabs/database/sharding/raft23ai/cleanup/cleanup.md

 ### Prerequisites

-- You should have provisioned the **Learn how to use RAFT Replication to build resilient distributed databases** workshop using a terraform stack
+- You should have provisioned the **Use Raft Replication with Distributed Database for Resilient Never-Down Apps** workshop using a terraform stack
-- To provision this workshop, there are detailed instructions in Lab 1 of [Learn how to use RAFT Replication to build resilient distributed databases](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=866) workshop.
+- To provision this workshop, there are detailed instructions in Lab 1 of [Use Raft Replication with Distributed Database for Resilient Never-Down Apps](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=866) workshop.

 ## Task 1: Terminate a Provisioned Oracle Autonomous Database Instance